-- This feature applies to calls from extensions, dial-in trunks or the attendant. - This feature applies to outgoing, non-CO rotary trunks only. - A Camp-On or Callback cannot be made to an Identified Trunk Group. - System Option 157 (Identified Trunk Group Enable) requires that the last two digits in the four-digit trunk group type be "13", in order to define the trunk group as a non-CO trunk group with identification, and to perform tone-to-pulse conversion if tone extensions are to be used without waiting for dial tone.
+- This feature applies to calls from extensions, dial-in trunks or the Attendant. - This feature applies to outgoing, non-CO rotary trunks only. - A Camp-On or Callback cannot be made to an Identified Trunk Group. - System Option 157 (Identified Trunk Group Enable) requires that the last two digits in the four-digit trunk group type be "13", in order to define the trunk group as a non-CO trunk group with identification, and to perform tone-to-pulse conversion if tone extensions are to be used without waiting for dial tone.
+The fourth digit of the Trunk group type specifies the number of digits including access code to be dialed.